connectall/ua-gitlab/README.md

 * **API Key:** *Authorization*
 * **API Value:** *Bearer <ACCESS_TOKEN>*

+**Notes:**

-**Note:**  *A group or personal access token is needed to create a valid connection.
+A group or personal access token is needed to create a valid connection.
 Be sure to enter "Bearer access_token".
 The space between Bearer and the token is required.

 Using a high level group access token will enable fewer ConnectALL connections to be created.
-But be sure to security into account when deciding where to create the group access token.*
+But be sure to security into account when deciding where to create the group access token.

+The scope of the access token will determine which projects are listed when configuring the project entity under the **Entity Mapping** tab of the automation.
+The UA adapter is currently set to query projects where **owner=true** to reduce all public projects from appearing in the dropdown list.

 ## Flow Filters